-It’s an early summer afternoon and a handful of mattress making units behind the historic Mecca Masjid are bustling with activity.
+It’s an early winter afternoon and a handful of mattress making units behind the historic Mecca Masjid are bustling with activity.
 Mohd Qadeer, in his late 30s, holds a big lump of cotton and slowly feeds it into a machine, used to produce the highly refined spotless cotton material that is needed for mattresses or toshak making and dhunking.

 “It is the initial stage of making mattresses, pillows and cushions.
 Only one machine is used by us, while the rest of the work is done by hand.
 We fill the cushion, bed and pillow covers with cotton and later pack it,” says Qadeer.